Colonel (United Kingdom): Colonel-in-chief

 Another title employed by the British Army is "colonel-in-chief" which is distinct from the ceremonial title "Colonel of the Regiment".

-The position is usually held by a member of the Royal Family who acts as a patron to the unit, as Princess Margaret, Countess of Snowdon, did for the Bermuda Regiment.
+The position is usually held by a member of the royal family who acts as a patron to the unit, as Princess Margaret, Countess of Snowdon, did for the Bermuda Regiment.
 Although they do not have an operational role, they are kept informed of all important activities undertaken by the regiment and pay occasional visits to its operational units.

-The chief purpose of a colonel-in-chief is to maintain a direct link between a given regiment and the British Royal Family.
+The chief purpose of a colonel-in-chief is to maintain a direct link between a given regiment and the royal family.

-Colonel of the Regiment
+Colonel of the regiment

 Some of the historic duties associated with the title colonel of the regiment (to distinguish it from the military rank of colonel) continue to be used in the modern British Army.
 The ceremonial position is often conferred on retired general officers, brigadiers or colonels who have a close link to a particular regiment.
 Non-military personnel, usually for positions within the Army Reserve, may also be appointed to the ceremonial position.
 When attending functions as "colonel of the regiment", the titleholder wears the regimental uniform with rank insignia of (full) colonel, regardless of their official rank.
-A member of the Royal Family is known as a royal colonel.
+A member of the royal family is known as a royal colonel.
 A colonel of the regiment is expected to work closely with a regiment and its regimental association.

-Honorary Colonel
+Honorary colonel

 Regiments or units may have an honorary colonel, which is solely a ceremonial rank, that can also be held by a civilian, with no military service.
-If the appointment is held by a member of the Royal Family it is known as royal honorary colonel.
+If the appointment is held by a member of the royal family it is known as royal honorary colonel.
 Certain units may have one or more deputy colonels.